Cannabis-based sexual health products are quickly gaining market significance in the overall health and wellness sector.

 To convert interest into consumer purchase they are taking the time to eliminate the mystery for how their products work.

 According to the company, cannabis helps people relax, makes them more aware of and sensitive to the reactions of their bodies, and enables people to really immerse themselves in the enjoyment of the moment.

 Research links the main root causes of low libido to high stress.
 Reduce the stress in the body and all of the related systems needed for healthy sexual performance work better.
 Once the body has been de-stressed it is better able to absorb, utilize, and react to other active components that promote sexual health.
 RISE sees this as a two-step process where one must first reduce stress and then introduce botanical components known for increasing libido, and they have addressed this with their Karezza products, which utilizes a process of CBD micro-dosing that creates a noticeable shift in the body, so it is more capable of reacting positively to the stimulus of sexual arousal.
 Once the body recognizes this trigger, a specific formulation of botanicals will further stimulate the body to complete the “mood shift” and encourage the psycho-physiological connection that leads to improved sexual experience.

 Healthy is sexy

 The health and wellness product sector is evolving into a more holistic approach to treating overall well-being with one’s physical, emotional, mental, and now sexual, health all in sync.
-With more widespread legalization, an increased breadth of scientific understanding and an opening up of social acceptance, we are bound to see cannabis-based sexual health products become a lucrative sector of this trillion-dollar market.
+With more widespread legalization, an increased breadth of scientific understanding and an opening up of social acceptance, we are bound to see cannabis in sexual health become a lucrative sector of this trillion-dollar market.